-In a sector bound by budgetary constraints, and haunted by previous failings to link all parts of the National Health Service together, a massive digital expenditure is not ideal.
-Especially if there is no guarantee of success or control over the product, data or outcome, as often (and previously) see with traditional software development practices.
+In a sector bound by budgetary constraints and haunted by previous failings to link all parts of the National Health Service together, a massive digital expenditure is not ideal.
+Especially if there is no guarantee of success or control over the product, data or outcome, as often (and previously) seen with traditional software development practices.

 Digital health systems in a Nutshell